andrekubotsu/andrekubotsu/README.md

 ![](https://komarev.com/ghpvc/?username=andrekubotsu)

 - 🔭 I’m currently working on two freelance front-end projects using React.JS; I'm looking for a job, if you have an opportunity it would help me a lot!
-- 🌱 I’m currently learning React, Node, react-native;
+- 🌱 I’m currently learning and working with React, Node, react-native;
 - 📫 How to reach me: contato201@gmail.com

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=andrekubotsu&langs_count=5)](https://github.com/anuraghazra/github-readme-stats)